Airdef/BeatData_Test/README.md

 ## Requirements
+- Google Chrome: Recommended for accessing Google Colab, as it provides the most stable and consistent experience, particularly for file uploads and session management.
+  Note: While other browsers might work, Google Chrome is preferred to avoid potential issues with file handling and interface compatibility.
 - Google Colab: The code is intended to be executed in a Google Colab environment.
 - OpenAI API Key: You will need an API key from OpenAI to interact with their models.
 - PDF Document: A PDF file that serves as the knowledge base for the application.